 Timeframe for SOC 2®?

-One big misconception around SOC 2® is the amount of time it will take.
+One big misconception about SOC 2® is the amount of time it will take.
 While this varies depending on your business’s size and the scope of the audit, the typical Type II audit usually takes a minimum of 8 months for the entirety of the engagement.
 This includes the opinion period, audit fieldwork, and time for the auditors to develop and deliver the report.
 The readiness process with Pratum before the audit can also take an additional 2 to 3 months, depending on the preparedness of the company.
 If your company is looking for a quicker turn around, starting with a Type I audit may be the best path.

 At Pratum, we have a process established to make the experience smoother for you.
 Here’s a brief overview of what you can expect from the first call to the final report.

 During the initial conversations, our Client Engagement team will get to know your business and walk you through the basics of a SOC 2® report.
-A Consultant may also join the call to ask more detailed questions and help with scoping the engagement.
+A consultant may also join the call to ask more detailed questions and help with scoping the engagement.
 Some initial questions include:

-Step 2: Statement of Work After we get all the information needed, Pratum’s Client Engagement and Consultants come together to build the customized plan for your business.
-That includes the details for the readiness process, what it will cost, and a timeline for the work.
+After we compile the information from discovery, we build the customized SOC 2® completion plan for your business.
+This includes the details for the readiness process, the cost, and a timeline for the work.

-Once the Statement of Work form is signed, we can begin the process of preparing your company for a SOC 2®.
-That means getting into some more detailed questions about what will be included in the SOC 2® and who needs to be prepared within your business.
-The consultant will hold a kick-off call with your company to discuss the process, set expectations and answer any initial questions.
+Once the Statement of Work is signed, we can begin the process of preparing your company for a SOC 2®.
+This includes gathering more information that will be included in the SOC 2® and a list of who within your organization needs to be prepared for the process.
+Your lead consultant will hold a kick-off call with your team to discuss the process, set expectations and answer any initial questions.
 Pratum will request any supporting documentation you have at this time.
 And a consultant will be assigned to your project based on your SOC 2® needs and their expertise.

-Step 4: Readiness Fieldwork The fieldwork during your SOC 2® preparation is how our Consultants get a first-hand look at the work ahead.
-The consultant assigned to your project will be hand selected based on their expertise and how it can benefit you.
-During the fieldwork phase, interviews are conducted with the necessary staff and current security controls are reviewed to determine maturity level.
+The fieldwork during your SOC 2® preparation is how we get a first-hand look at the work ahead.
+During the fieldwork phase, interviews are conducted with your staff, and current security controls are reviewed to determine maturity level.
 Where any gaps are identified, the consultant will provide guidance on what should be in place, and how to get there.
-This is more than just a yes or no Q&A; it’s a conversation.
-The Consultant will ask detailed questions to fully understand the operations and needs of the organization.
+This is more than just a yes or no Q&A; it is a conversation.
+Your consultant will ask detailed questions to fully understand the operations and needs of the organization.
 At the end of the engagement, Pratum will deliver a control listing with the status of each control, supporting documentation and audit evidence needed, as well as recommendations where appropriate.

-Step 6: Audit Fieldwork During fieldwork of the audit, the Pratum Consultant will be present with the auditors to answer any questions and help mediate any concerns that may arise.
-The Consultant is there as a representative for your company and will ensure the auditors stay within scope and reason.
+During fieldwork of the audit, your Pratum consultant will engage with the auditors to answer any questions and help mediate any concerns that may arise.
+Your consultant is there as a representative for YOUR organization and will ensure the auditors stay within scope and reason.
 The fieldwork for the audit can take several months to complete.
-The more prepared and dedicated your team can be, the faster the process will go and the sooner you’ll receive the report.
+The more prepared and dedicated your team, the faster the process will go and the sooner you will receive the report.